Reduced Rates of Stamp Duty Land Tax

 09 Jul 2020

-The Chancellor announced on 8th July 2020 that reduced rates of Stamp Duty Land Tax will apply on residential property purchases in England from 8th July 2020 to 31st March 2021.
+The Chancellor announced in his budget on 3rd March 2021 that reduced rates of Stamp Duty Land Tax will continue to apply on residential property purchases in England until 30th September 2021.

 What does this mean?